tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm1.staticflickr.com/726/20286138513_9e77baf055_b.jpg =300x)

 After looking at the menu, I decide to get pork and chive.
 I ask the cashier at the counter for 5 boiled dumplings and give her $2.
-She writes down my order on a piece of paper and puts it on the counter next to all the previous orders.
+She writes down my order on a piece of paper, drops a few dumpings into the boiling pot, and puts the receipt on the counter next to all the previous orders.

 ![](https://farm1.staticflickr.com/710/20719118860_dc7ed0b3b2_b.jpg =300x)

-The cashier alternates between taking orders from the people in line behind me and packing up any orders coming out of the kitchen.
+The cashier alternates between taking orders from the people in line behind me and packing up orders as they're finished.

 While I wait impatiently for my food, I peer into the back to see the chefs making all the dumplings from scratch.
 There's a person peeling onions, and someone cutting chives.